skemper/www.jhu-oose.com/policies/index.md

 We follow the [Academic Integrity Code by the Department of Computer Science at the Johns Hopkins University](https://www.cs.jhu.edu/academic-integrity-code/).

+You may discuss ideas and strategies for solutions with other students, but you must not share answers.
+For example, you may scribble an algorithm on the board together, but you must not share code.
+You must list the students with which you collaborated.
+If you reuse snippets of code found on the web, you must include an attribution to the source.

 # Grades

 |                          | % of Final Grade |